Villa team bus hit by brick after win at Burnley

 The incident took place at junction 10 of the M65 after Sunday's Premier League match, which Villa won 3-1.

+Police said the brick was thrown from a footbridge as the bus travelled along the motorway at around 17:15 BST.

-In a statement Burnley said the club are "relieved to hear nobody was hurt."
+In a statement Burnley said the club are "relieved to hear nobody was hurt in the incident".

 "We strongly condemn this behaviour and will support Lancashire Police in their efforts to find whoever was responsible," the statement added.